Trump's speech to Congress comes as he wields vast power almost daring lawmakers, courts to stop him

 “Fireworks,” is what Johnson, R-La., said he expects from Trump’s speech, dismissing as “nonsense” concerns that Congress is ceding too much power to the White House.

-“The president is doing what he said on the campaign trail he would do,” Johnson said Sunday on Fox News Channel.
+“The president is doing what he said on the campaign trail he would do,” Johnson said Sunday on Fox News Channel’s Sunday Morning Futures show.

 Democrats, after their stunning rejection by voters, are slowly beginning to mount a resistance.
 They are fighting Trump in court, with amicus briefs to protect federal workers, and filing legislation to serve as a check on what House Democratic leader Hakeem Jeffries of New York calls the “parade of horribles.”